Stephen Farrow: Legal proceedings

 On 18 February, police named Farrow as a suspect in Suddards' murder, warning the public not to approach him.
 He was arrested the following day in Folkestone, Kent, where he was also questioned on Yates' murder, and was charged with both murders and the burglary on 22 February.
 A week later, a 43-year-old man who had been previously arrested on suspicion of Suddards' death was eliminated from the investigation.

 On 29 June, Farrow pleaded not guilty to both murders, but admitted to the burglary.
 His trial at Bristol Crown Court began on 4 October; he later admitted Suddards' manslaughter on the grounds of diminished responsibility.
 The jury were unanimous in finding him guilty of killing Suddards, and an 11–1 majority found him guilty of the murder of Yates.
 The judge, who called Farrow "sadistic", sentenced him to spend the rest of his life in prison.
 Detective Chief Inspector Simon Crisp of Avon and Somerset Police stated that tracking Farrow was difficult due to his nomadic lifestyle, but an anonymous phone call from a woman in Kent had led to his arrest.

 After the sentencing, Suddards' sister Hilary Bosworth questioned if the murders could have been avoided if people with Farrow's record of violence were properly dealt with, asking, "Do we, as a society, need to think again about how we might better monitor those in the community?"

+Farrow died at HMP Frankland on 21 August 2023, at the age of 58.